Matheus-1095/house_sales_price_data_analysis/README.md

 The dataset used in this analysis contains information about house sales in King County, USA.
 By analyzing this dataset, I intend to gain insights into the factors that influence house prices and identify potential opportunities for buying houses for resale at a profit.

 ## Approach:
 I have employed various data analysis techniques and tools to extract meaningful insights from the dataset.
-This includes data cleaning, exploratory data analysis, feature engineering, and predictive modeling.
+This includes data cleaning, exploratory data analysis and geolocation data analysis.
 Additionally, I have utilized data visualization techniques to present the findings in an intuitive and informative manner.

 ## Results:
 Through the analysis, I have identified key factors that impact house prices, such as location, square footage, number of bedrooms and bathrooms, and overall condition of the property.
 By considering these factors, I have generated recommendations on which houses would be suitable for purchasing with the intention of resale.